What to Do If My iDevice Fails to Connect?

 Go to "Settings > General > About > Version" on your device to inspect the iOS version.
 If the version is iOS 4.0 or above, then you can go on to find other solutions.
 Supposed that your device is running under iOS 4.0, you can try to download the older version of the software.
 Here are the download links:

-If you find that there is something wrong with the license code after using the old version, you can contact our support team via support#mobikin.com (replace # with @) to change the code.
+If you find that there is something wrong with the license code after using the old version, you can contact our support team via firstname.lastname@example.org to change the code.

 Solution 3.
 Ensure the Device is Successfully Recognized by iTunes

-Before using MobiKin programs, you should ensure that your device is successfully recognized by iTunes.
-If iTunes cannot recognize your device as well, you can try to install the latest iTunes on your computer or you can click "Help" > "Check for Updates" to check the iTunes version.
+If you have installed iTunes but it cannot recognize your device, you can try to install the latest iTunes (iTunes 64-bit version of Windows or iTunes 32-bit version of Windows) on your computer or you can click "Help" > "Check for Updates" to check the iTunes version.
 If there is any update available, you should go with the prompts to upgrade iTunes.

 Solution 4.
 Try Other USB Ports or Cables